vspinu/company-math/readme.md

 ## Customization ##

 Set `company-tooltip-align-annotations` to t in order to allin symbols to the right as in the above previews.

-By default unicode symbols (`company-math-math-unicode`) is not activate in latex math environments and latex math symbols are not available outside of math latex environmnts.
-You can use the following variables to adjust this behavior to your liking: `company-math-disallow-unicode-symbols-in-faces`, `company-math-allow-unicode-symbols-in-faces`, `company-math-disallow-latex-symbols-in-faces`, `company-math-allow-latex-symbols-in-faces`.
+By default unicode symbols backend (`company-math-symbols-unicode`) is not active in latex math environments and latex math symbols (`company-math-symbols-latex`) is not available outside of math latex environmnts.
+You can use the following variables to adjust this behavior to your
+liking: `company-math-disallow-unicode-symbols-in-faces`,
+`company-math-allow-unicode-symbols-in-faces`,
+`company-math-disallow-latex-symbols-in-faces`,
+`company-math-allow-latex-symbols-in-faces`.